pcordone/CS573-Fall-2021-project/README.md

  * How has the cost of electricity change compared to usage (i.e. what effect has rate increases had)?
  * What does net metered usage (solar generated power) compare to total usage by account and by season?

-## Schedule of Deliverables
-Week 7
-* First draft of porting stacked bar chart to radial bar chart.<br>

-Week 8
-* Fix issues with radial stacked bar chart
-  * Fix bugs with the yaxis radial labels not showing.
-  * Fix the bug with the lines being overwritten by the pie wedges.
-  * Get the y label text and title to showup.<br>

-Week 9
-* Port the code to react.
-  * Complete learning what I need to in order to get the code to work in react.<br>

-Week 10
-* Finish the port of the code to react and fix any bugs.<br>

-Week 10
-* Add the additional menus for choosing the period and all accounts.<br>

-Week 11
-* Add the choice of period cycle selection.<br>

-Week 12
-* Host the visualization on github.<br>

-Week 13
-* Tryout different animations to decide on which work best.<br>

-Week 14
-* Test on different datasets and fix any bugs.<br>

-Week 15
-* Buffer to all for project slipage or improve interactions.
 ## Prototypes

 Below is a screenshot of a scatter plot of the data for electrical usage for my personal accounts.
 I live in an owner occupied 3 family and you can see the usage for two of the apartments that I occupy and the common meter which provides power for the rear and front LED lighting, basement outlets and outside outlets.
 I have electric heat pumps that I use to cool in the summer and offset oil consumption in the winter.